-On November 1, 1998, the Company adopted SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information.
+On November 1, 1998, the Company adopted SFAS No. 131, DISCLOSURES ABOUT SEGMENTS OF AN ENTERPRISE AND RELATED INFORMATION.
 SFAS No. 131 establishes standards for the way public business enterprises are to report information about operating segments in annual financial statements and requires those enterprises to report selected information about operating segments in interim financial reports.
 It also establishes standards for related disclosures about products and services, geographic areas and major customers.

 The Company has a single reportable segment for purposes of segment reporting pursuant to SFAS No. 131.
 In addition, the Company's fiber optic cable products are similar in nature.
 Therefore, the Company has disclosed enterprise-wide information about geographic areas and major customers below in accordance with the provisions of SFAS No. 131.
-Prior years' corresponding information has been restated to conform with the requirements of SFAS No. 131.

 The Company provides credit, in the normal course of business, to various commercial enterprises, governmental entities and not-for-profit organizations.
 Concentration of credit risk with respect to trade receivables is limited due to the Company's large number of customers.
 The Company also manages exposure to credit risk through credit approvals, credit limits and monitoring procedures.

-Management believes that credit risks at October 31, 1999 and 1998 have been adequately provided for in the financial statements.
-As of October 31, 1999 and 1998, there were no significant amounts receivable from any one customer other than those described below.
+Management believes that credit risks at October 31, 2000 and 1999 have been adequately provided for in the financial statements.
+As of October 31, 2000 and 1999, there were no significant amounts receivable from any one customer other than those described below.